 What Does Asphalt Paving Cost in Oregon in 2026?

 If you are planning a paving project in Oregon, the first question on your mind is almost certainly: how much will it cost?
-The answer depends on your project type, site conditions, and the contractor you choose, but we can give you solid ranges based on current market data.
+The answer depends on your project type, site conditions, and the contractor you choose, but industry sources have historically reported the following baseline ranges.

 Factors That Affect Asphalt Paving Cost in Oregon